 Nieman Storyboard is a publication of the Nieman Foundation for Journalism at Harvard and a sister publication of Nieman Reports and Nieman Journalism Lab.
 For more than a decade, the Nieman Foundation has recognized the importance of narrative journalism and explored the craft through a Narrative Writing seminar for fellows, special events at Harvard, and websites, the earliest of which was Nieman Narrative Digest.
 Storyboard expanded the narrative mission by offering journalists who are not Fellows a parallel opportunity to explore the future of storytelling in every medium.
-Some of the writers, teachers, and editors who furthered the cause before moving on to other endeavors: Constance Casey, Mark Kramer, Nell Lake, Andrea Pitzer, and Robert Vare, the 1996-97 Fellow and Atlantic editor who, as the inaugural lecturer, founded the Nieman narrative initiative.
+Some of the writers, teachers, and editors who furthered the cause before moving on to other endeavors: Constance Casey, Mark Kramer, Nell Lake, Andrea Pitzer, and Robert Vare, the 1996-97 Fellow and Atlantic editor who, as the inaugural lecturer in narrative, founded the Nieman storytelling initiative.

 Our attempt to give narrative journalists access to the best teachers and practitioners has extended to the publication of books and transcripts, and a popular annual conference, which ended in 2009.
 Telling True Stories: A Nonfiction Writers Guide, edited by Kramer and Wendy Call, features more than 90 essays and short pieces adapted from those conferences.
 The essays share the insights of 52 of the country’s top writers and editors; they take the reader from story idea through publication, and on to writing books and building a career as a narrative writer.
-You can some of this work in our Essays on Craft section.
+You can find some of this work in our Essays on Craft section.

 Along with our featured Notable Narratives, Storyboard points visitors to impressive work being produced today via weekly lists of stories worth reading (or watching, or hearing).
 Other resources include interviews with writers and photojournalists, a growing archive of links to featured stories, coverage of literary conferences and events, and posts on narrative techniques from veteran storytellers.